AetherModel/Aether/doc/student.md

 21st Century Editors:

 1. There are always popular Integrated Development Environments (IDEs) that can be used to edit, develop, and test code.
 If you use one and develop on Aether, please feel free to update this section.

 ## Install Aether for Development

-Make sure you have all of the dependencies installed (see README.md).
+Make sure you have all of the dependencies installed (see installation.md).

-1. Create a new fork of the Aether repository on github.
-To do this:
+Then start by creating a new fork of the Aether repository on GitHub.
+To do
+this:

-1a.
-Go to the Aether repository and click on "Fork" then "+ Create a new fork".
+1. Go to the Aether repository and click on "Fork" then "+ Create a new fork"

-1b.
-Unclick the "Copy the main branch only" checkbox
+2. Unclick the "Copy the main branch only" checkbox

-1c.
-Click "Create fork"
+3. Click "Create fork"

-1d.
-GitHub will take you to this repository automatically.
+4. GitHub will take you to this repository automatically.
 It is now your "version" of Aether, and all development will be done here.
-I am going to use the username "YourRepo" instead of your actual repository below.
+Will will use the username "YourRepo" instead of your actual repository in the examples below.

 ```bash